walkabilly/promotion_tenure/service.md

 # <span style="color:#81112c">External Service</span>

 In my external service roles I have focused on positions with journals that I respect and where I think I can make a contribution.
 I am currently the social media editor for the Canadian Journal of Public Health.
-This role was newly created by me and the CJPH editor.
+This role was newly created by me and the CJPH editor, Dr. Louise Potvin.
 It allows me to engage with students and the general public on social media and promote the journal.
-For example, I have published 2 letters to editor in my role as social media associate editor.
+For example, I have published 2 letters to the editor as part of my social media associate editor role.

 * _Paulsen, P._, __Fuller, D__.
 Scrolling for data or doom during COVID-19?.
 Can J Public Health.
 2020.
 111, 490–491. [https://doi.org/10.17269/s41997-020-00376-5](https://doi.org/10.17269/s41997-020-00376-5)
 * __Fuller, D.__, Potvin, L. Social media and the Canadian Journal of Public Health.
 Can J Public Health.
 2020.
 111, 149–150. [https://doi.org/10.17269/s41997-020-00301-w](https://doi.org/10.17269/s41997-020-00301-w)